 This option is used both in DSO messages from Discovery Relays to Clients that contain received mDNS messages, and from Clients to Discovery Relays that contain mDNS messages to be transmitted on the multicast link.
 In the former case, it indicates the multicast link on which the message was received; in the latter case, it indicates the multicast link on which the message should be transmitted.
 DSO-TYPE is TBD-L. DSO-LENGTH is always 5.
-DSO-DATA is the 8-bit address family followed by the 32-bit link identifier, in network byte order, as described in Section 9.
+DSO-DATA is the 8-bit address family followed by the link identifier, a 32-bit unsigned integer in network (big endian) byte order, as described in Section 9.

 The Link Identifier TLV can only be used as an additional TLV.
+The Link Identifier TLV can only appear at most once in a Discovery Relay DSO message.

-8.4. mDNS Message
+8.4.
+Encapsulated mDNS Message

-The mDNS Message TLV is used to encapsulate an mDNS message that a Relay is forwarding from a multicast link to a Client, or that a Client is sending to a Relay for transmission on a multicast link.
-Only the application layer payload of the mDNS message is carried in the DSO mDNS Message TLV, i.e., just the DNS message itself, beginning with the DNS Message ID, not the IP or UDP headers.
+The Encapsulated mDNS Message TLV is used to communicate an mDNS message that a Relay is forwarding from a multicast link to a Client, or that a Client is sending to a Relay for transmission on a multicast link.
+Only the application-layer payload of the mDNS message is carried in the DSO "Encapsulated mDNS Message" TLV, i.e., just the DNS message itself, beginning with the DNS Message ID, not the IP or UDP headers.
 The DSO-TYPE for this TLV is TBD-M. DSO-LENGTH is the length of the encapsulated mDNS message.
 DSO-DATA is the content of the encapsulated mDNS message.

-The mDNS Message TLV can only be used as a primary TLV, and is not acknowledged.
+The Encapsulated mDNS Message TLV can only be used as a DSO unidirectional message TLV, and is not acknowledged.